Boozz/Base-Project/README.markdown

 The default ZF error page has also been spiced up by replacing the view script with the "shiny" [Agavi][6] error view script template.

+Doctrine and Zend Framework are assumed to already be in your path, if not then add them under the library directory.

   [1]: http://framework.zend.com/manual/en/zend.tool.html
   [2]: http://framework.zend.com